open/close all folders

 - Pistol on Goof Troop.
 Though she doesn't threaten much beyond tattling, her persistence at trying to persuade people to give her what she wants causes everyone in her family to either cave or pass the baton.
 She's just as good at bossing her older brother around as her father is.

 - Toph from Avatar: The Last Airbender is a champion of an underground earthbending ring and regularly both defeats and trash-talks grown men several times her size.
 When she's teaching Aang earthbending, she becomes a Drill Sergeant Nasty in the process and nicknames him "twinkletoes" soon after meeting him.
+And she hasn't changed her demeanor in The Legend of Korra.

-- Mandy from The Grim Adventures of Billy & Mandy is tyrannical, bossy and mean, in fact, almost everyone in the show is afraid of her.
+- Mandy from The Grim Adventures of Billy & Mandy is tyrannical, bossy and mean.
+In fact, almost everyone in the show is afraid of her.

 - Truffles from Chowder is a grown-up version of this.